-1.5 Training Program
+1.5 TRAINING PROGRAM

-- .1 Operations Training

-- .1 Location: At a facility provided by the City.

-- .2 Duration: Two hours.

-- .3 Number of Sessions: Two (on separate days)

-- .4 Number of trainees: Coordinate with Contract Administrator prior to training.

-- .5 Audience: Operations and maintenance personnel.

-- .6 Content:

-- .1 General system overview.

-- .2 Description of system components.

-- .3 Presentation of the HMI and system operation.

-- .1 Use of the system.
+- .1 Operations Training - .1 Location: At a facility provided by the City. - .2 Duration: Two hours. - .3 Number of Sessions: Two (on separate days) - .4 Number of trainees: Coordinate with Contract Administrator prior to training. - Audience: Operations and maintenance personnel. - .1 Content: - .2 General system overview. - .3 Description of system components. - .4 Presentation of the HMI and system operation.